 Few professions have the potential to impact lives like teaching.
-Our NCATE accredited, cohort-based teaching program offers degrees in elementary and secondary education, as well as coursework to support continuing learning and accreditation.
+Our nationally-accredited, cohort-based teaching program offers degrees in elementary and secondary education, as well as coursework to support continuing learning and accreditation.
 Teaching faculty focus on instructional strategies and methods, best practices, research-driven theory, practical experiences and prepare teaching candidates for an Oregon Preliminary Licensure.

 Our graduate teaching program focuses on instructional strategies and methods courses, best practices, research driven theory and practical experiences.
-Our coursework prepares the teacher candidate for Preliminary Licensure in Oregon.
+Our coursework prepares the teacher candidate for preliminary licensure in Oregon.

 Endorsements offered at OSU-Cascades